paezha/University-AI-Panel/README.md

-Here, it is important to note that the term regression refers to [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean)–regressing a prompt to a “statistically probable” outcome.
+Here, it is important to note that the term regression refers to [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean)–regressing an input (e.g., a prompt) to a “statistically probable” outcome.

 A regression model takes data as inputs, typically a “dependent” variable $y$ (observations of an outcome of interest) and “independent”